 These woven hangings are the result of an incredibly labour intensive craft process that utilizes the leftover maguey leaves from mezcal production in Oaxaca, Mexico.
 They can slide onto a curtain rod or dowel, providing a degree of privacy, adding a stunning textural element, and catching the sunlight in the most beautiful way.

 - Individual panel sizing up to 6.6' wide x any height

 - Base finish options: with or without solid band, with or without tassels

 REQUEST A QUOTE BELOW.
 Please enter dimensions and quantity in the comments section.

-Made in Oaxaca from fibres of the maguey plant, the production of this material is intensive.
-First maguey leaves are pressed until all but the fibres remain.
-The resulting tangle is combed and whipped into smooth strands, and then twisted into lengths of slender cord.
-This cord is then set into a treadle loom on which each piece is woven by hand.
+Made from leaves of the maguey plant (also known as agave or espadin), first the leaves are pressed until all but the fibres remain.
+The resulting tangle of blonde fibres is whipped and combed into smooth strands, and then twisted into lengths of slender cord.
+The cord is set into a treadle loom on which each piece is woven by hand.

-*Measurements include loops and fringe.
-As these pieces are made entirely by hand from natural materials please expect slight variations in tone, texture, and size.
+*As these pieces are made entirely by hand from natural materials please expect slight variations in tone & texture